Select Dynamic field

 Outdoor adventures

 Almost everyone who travels to Montana has some form of outdoor activity on their itinerary.
 The kind of activity you want to do will decide the places in your itinerary.
-The state has around 15 downhill ski facilities and 14 groomed cross-country ski regions you can visit during winter.
+The state has around 15 downhill ski facilities and an additional 14 groomed cross-country ski regions that you can visit during winter.

 During the summer, you can go hiking, walking, river rafting, rock climbing, backpacking, bicycle, kayaking, canoeing, and more.